“Features of a Private Limited Liability Company” is a topic Educareguide considers worth discussing.

 Transferability of Shares:

-Furthermore, there is restriction on the rights of members to transfer their shares.
-Thus, the members cannot transfer shares to themselves, without the consent of all the other members (shareholders).
+Furthermore, there is a restriction on members’ rights to transfer their shares.
+Thus, the members (shareholders) cannot transfer shares to themselves without the other members’ consent.

 Issuance of Shares:

 Also, the company law prohibits a private limited liability company from issuing its shares to the general public.

 As a result, it has no right to advertise its shares for public purchase.
 Likewise, it cannot invite the public through the stock exchange to buy shares from the business.